im-ashish00/custom-react-hooks/README.md

 #### useTimeout
 - It sets the timeout, works the same as setTimeout.
 - It gives the reset and clear function, works without it too.

+#### useDebounce
+- It restricts the function calls for performance boost.
+- If anything changes within the delay period it resets the timer and holds on to calling a callback.